rbennett24/Raw-audio-pipeline/README.md

 **************
 To do right now:
+* Run FastTrack + R sample
 * Check out spacey-cleaner as a num2word alternative
-* Update file paths
-* Run FastTrack + R sample
+* Test pipeline on longer and messier files (e.g. Librivox recordings)
 **************

 **************